-The tables shown below give correct torque values for various bolts and capscrews.
+Zorrect to que Values of Various bolts and capscrews.
 Tighten all bolts to the torques specified in chart unless otherwise noted.
 Check tightness of bolts periodically, using bolt torque chart as a guide.
 Replace hardware with the same strength bolt.